Nephylhim/EnvIn/README.md

 - You need to be root to run EnvIn, it currently cannot work if you don't have root rights in your machine
 - I'd prefer to use a toml configuration file instead of all these custom configuration files
 - Also I might rewrite this tool in a new language (a compiled one), but a lot of issues are keeping me from doing so at the time being
+## What and why?

+This tool is used to ensure that _my_ environment (and yours if you adapt it) is correcly installed on a given computer.
+I use multiple computers (for work and personnal use) and I like my tools, settings, configurations to be correctly set for each of them.
+Keeping track of the installations and updates of configurations is a tedious work and it doesn't have to be.

+So the main objective is to aggregate all important tools and configurations in a single repository and have a tool ensure all of these are correctly setup.
+This is this repository and the `envin` executable file.

+## How does it work?

+The tool use internal, hard written rules and configurations files to setup everything.

+The configuration files are:

+* packages.cfg
+	* debian packages names
+* brew_formulaes.cfg
+* cargo_bins.cfg
+* git_dirs.cfg
+* gnome_extensions.cfg
+* go_packages.cfg
+* pip_packages.cfg
+* vscode_extensions.cfg